 Complex to build, especially where we’ve used stone cladding.

 Even slower to initially heat (or change temperature).

-In our case, were we are not building for profit, the upsides far out weigh the down.
+In our case, where we are not building for profit, the upsides far outweigh the down.
 The concept of the heat store and easier to maintain temperature should require a lot less energy to keep the house warm.
 As long as we avoid completely losing the core temperature in the house.
 Getting heat into the floor and block is no small task, and can take over 24 hours to heat.